-You may be wondering when is the best time of year to have knee replacement surgery.
+You may be wondering when is the best time of the year to have knee replacement surgery.
 I had the same question when I was considering TKR.

 Choosing the right time of year is important and I’ll share a few suggestions based on my experience.
-I talked with several friends prior to my knee surgery and the consensus was that the spring and early fall are the best seasons.
+I talked with several friends prior to my knee surgery and the consensus was that the spring and early fall are the best times.

 You’ll want to wear as little clothing as possible during your recovery because it makes cleaning the wound and moving around easier.
 Snow and ice, as well as extreme heat, will make it difficult to get outside to exercise and drive to therapy.